cuthbertLab/emmsap/README.md

 ```

 ## Directories

+Use emmsap2 -- emmsapPurePython is old; emmsap_15 is a not yet working 15th c. database implementation.

 `emmsap2` has the latest version of the data.  `emmsap_purePython` has an older version.  `emmsap_15` has experimental data
 for later 15th century music (not yet licensed to work with this data).